hapijs/hapi.dev/static/lib/tutorials/en_US/cookies.md

 # Cookies

-_This tutorial is compatible with hapi v17_
+_This tutorial is compatible with hapi v17 and newer_

 1. [Overview](#overview)
 1. [Configuring the Server](#server)